Alloy Artifacts

 The top inset shows an edge view of the wrench, illustrating the small bend in the shank to provide an offset for the box end.

-As noted in the main article, AIGO did extensive contract production for U.S. and international brands.
-We have a number of examples of AIGO's production for the "Truecraft" brand of the Diado Corporation U.S.A., with production dates ranging from the mid 1960s to the early 2000s.
+AIGO did extensive contract production for the "Truecraft" brand managed by the Diado Corporation U.S.A., with production dates ranging from the mid 1960s to the early 2000s.

 [AIGO] Truecraft 1108 8mm Combination Wrench